*As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

 What Causes TV Signal Loss?

-Let’s look at points #1 and #2 above, which represent some of the biggest reasons for getting an amplifier: you need to overcome signal loss along the line from the antenna to the TV.
+Let’s look at points #1 and #2 above, which represent some of the biggest reasons for getting an amplifier: you need to overcome the loss of the signal along the line from the antenna to your TV sets.

-Believe it or not, the signal even gets weakened (slightly) as it jumps across connections between the cable and devices such as splitters or your TV.
+Believe it or not, the signal quality even gets weakened (slightly) as it jumps across connections between the cable and devices such as splitters or your TV sets.

-Below are some attenuation scenarios and estimated loss numbers along your TV coaxial cable.
+Below are some attenuation scenarios and estimated loss numbers along your TV coaxial cable (keep in mind these aren’t to be taken as exact figures and may differ greatly from your own situation).

 Signal Loss Numbers